 - Taking the PERT at the Valencia Assessment Center:

 - Must submit a DE application and receive a VID number.

-- Take your VID, and a state or federally issued picture ID (i.e.,driver's license or passport) to the Assessment Center to test on a walk-in basis, no appointment needed.
+- Take your VID, and a state or federally issued picture ID (i.e.,driver's license or passport) to the Assessment Center.
+Testing is offered on a walk in basis at all campuses except Downtown.
+To make an appointment to take the PERT at the Downtown Campus, please call 407-235-3825.
 If you do not have a state or federally issued form of ID, an original birth certificate or a social security card along with a school ID can be accepted.

 - DE students can take the PERT three times at Valencia in a two-year period.
 No fee is required for the first attempt.
 Two retakes per sub-test is allowed; you must wait at least 24 hours to retake, attend a Valencia College retake review session and pay $10 per sub-test.
 Scores from other college institutions will not be accepted.
 For more information, visit the assessment website.

 - PERT taken at high school: All PERT tests taken at the high school are retrieved by Valencia College at the district level.
 You do not need to submit PERT scores to Valencia.